ghostPepperX/teachingMachines/README.md

-# Mini Chatbot
+# Mini Projects on Machine Learning in Artificial Intelligence
-Beginner projects on Artificial Intelligence &amp; Machine learning
+The first project is a facial attribute recognition model and the second project is a friendly mini chatbot.